Hiking in Switzerland to the Aiguilles Rouges hut

 Access: The Aiguilles Rouges hut is located at 2,821m in the canton of Valais in Switzerland in Val d’Hérens.
 It’s accessible from the parking near the ski lift “Guitza” in the village of Arolla.

-Difficulty: Easy hike despite its classification as T3 (demanding mountain hike), 12 km, 800m of elevation from Arolla to the Aiguilles Rouges hut.
+Difficulty: Easy hike despite its classification as T3 (demanding mountain hike), 12 km, 800m of elevation from Arolla to the Aguilles Rouges hut.

 No Comments